Acetaminophen Toxicity

 The clinical course of acetaminophen toxicity generally is divided into 4 phases.
 Physical findings vary, depending on the degree of hepatotoxicity.

 In phase 1 (0.5-24 hours after ingestion), patients may be asymptomatic or report anorexia, nausea or vomiting, and malaise.
 Physical examination may reveal pallor, diaphoresis, malaise, and fatigue.
-It is during this phase, if the ingestion is unknown, that patients may be given an APAP-containing medication to alleviate their nonspecific symptoms.
+If this phase develops before medical attention is sought, patients or caregivers may compound the toxicity by using an APAP-containing medication to alleviate these nonspecific symptoms.

 In phase 2 (18-72 h after ingestion), patients generally develop right upper quadrant abdominal pain, anorexia, nausea, and vomiting.
 Right upper quadrant tenderness may be present.
 Tachycardia and hypotension may indicate volume losses.
 Some patients may report decreased urine output (oliguria).

 Phase 3 (72-96 h after ingestion), is also called the hepatic phase.
 Patients may have continued nausea and vomiting, abdominal pain, and a tender hepatic edge.
 Hepatic necrosis and synthetic dysfunction manifest as jaundice, coagulopathy, hypoglycemia, and hepatic encephalopathy.
-Acute renal failure develops in some critically ill patients.
+Acute kidney injury develops in some critically ill patients.
 Death from multiorgan failure may occur.

 Phase 4 is the recovery phase (4 d to 3 wk after ingestion).
 Patients who survive critical illness in phase 3 have complete resolution of symptoms and resolution of organ failure.
 Clinical recovery may take up to 21 days; however, complete hepatic histologic recovery requires several months.